mchan7841/Connect3AI/README.md

 creates a gametree that acts as a decision tree for the opponent's player whenever one chooses to play against the optimized AI.

-# Changes between Final and Proposal {#changes-between-final-and-proposal .unnumbered}
+# Changes between Final and Proposal

 There were no major changes from the proposal from a functionality standpoint; however, our implementation of various functions was